-A. Experiment on Hit-timing List Generation
+A. Experiment on Hit-Timing List Generation

-The dataset for the experiment of hit-timing generation consists of music in MP3 format and corresponding hit-timing lists.
+The data set for the experiment of hit-timing generation consists of music in MP3 format and corresponding hit-timing lists.
 All the music used in the experiment are collected from the web site [45].
-The hit-timing lists of the dataset in [45] are labelled by music game players into 4 difficulties of "easy", "normal", "hard", and "extremely hard", depending on the density of the hit timing.
-Since each music piece may have more than one hit-timing lists by different players, there are 977 human-labelled hit-timing lists in total based on a collection of 607 music pieces of 6 genres.
-The sample rate and the resolution of the music clips are 44.1kHz and 16 bits, respectively.
+The hit-timing lists of the data set in [45] are labelled by music game players into four difficulties of "easy," "normal," "hard," and "extremely hard," depending on the density of the hit timing.
+Since each music piece may have more than one hit-timing lists by different players, there are 977 human-labelled hit-timing lists in total based on a collection of 607 music pieces of six genres.
+The sample rate and the resolution of the music clips are 44.1 kHz and 16 b, respectively.
 The breakdown table of the hit-timing lists into different genres and difficulty levels is shown in Table I.